Introduction¶

 Lecture 1: Stable Matching, Interval Scheduling, Minimizing lateness, Weighted Interval Scheduling

-Also see sections 1.1, 4.1, 4.2, 6.1 (KT), and slides for Chapter 1, 4 and 6 by (KW)
+Also see sections 1.1, 4.1, 4.2, 6.1 (KT)

 -